AlmondWhite/AlmondWhite/_posts/2020-03-12-why-you-shouldnt-trust-alexa.markdown

 >"[ You control Alexa with your voice.
 Alexa streams audio to the cloud when you interact with Alexa.
 Amazon processes and retains your Alexa Interactions, such as your voice inputs, music playlists, and your Alexa to-do and shopping lists, in the cloud to provide, personalize, and improve our services. ]" <cite>- Alexa Terms of Use</cite>

 Apparently they place such care in to how your personal data is handled, they place it in the hands of others at the discretion of NDAs.
 To what extent is this _"processing"_ monitored or supervised?
 Who knows?
 How is a user of the service supposed to discern the level of professionalism, security and responsibility of one of these reviewers and the lab in which they work?
-Faith, faith, faith…
+Faith, faith, faith...

 As for the argument that the device only records when you expressly allow it to, well it would appear that there is a bit of contradiction going on, even in the Alexa Terms of Use.
 Their <a href="https://www.amazon.com/gp/help/customer/display.html?nodeId=201602230">FAQ</a> on Alexa has two contrasting points: